NikolaiVChr/Autinn/README.md

 ## Bass

-A bass synth. (v0.5.1.20 or later)
+A bass synth emulating a classic hardware synth.

 Send the tone into OSC input.
-Send the note gate into GATE input.
+Send the note trigger into GATE input.
 Send accent gate into ACCENT input, it should be either on or off.
 Changing accent gate in middle of a note wont affect anything.

-Use accent knob to adjust how much accented notes are emphasized (higher volume and if in quick succesion, also higher pitch).
+Use accent knob to adjust how much accented notes are emphasized (higher volume and higher pitch).

 Use env mod knob to adjust the range of the envelope that controls the filter sweep.

+Attack are fixed and extremely short for non accent notes, both for the vca and filter sweep.

 Use cutoff and resonance to adjust the filter.
 Resonance turned more clockwise will also increase attack time on filter sweep envelope.

-Accented notes in quick succesion will soften the attack a bit.
-I don't recommend more than 3 of them in quick succesion, as that will saturate the output and also the filter sweep if env mod is high.
+The higher env mod is, the less accented notes will be pitch emphasized.

-The length of the volume envelope is fixed.
-But since the accented filter sweep envelope is almost added to that, it might become longer.
+The decay of the volume envelope is fixed.
+But the accented filter sweep envelope is almost added to that.

-Decay for accented notes are very short and cannot be adjusted with the decay knob.
+Use decay knob to adjust the amount of filter sweep envelope decay.
+Filter sweep decay for accented notes are very short and cannot be adjusted with the decay knob.

+If accented notes are sent in very quick succession the filter will open more up on each note to a certain degree.

 I opted for no built in oscillator as people probably have their favorites.
-So its recommended to experiment with waveforms, frequencies, and gate lenghts.
+So its recommended to experiment with waveforms, slide, accent and frequencies.
+I mostly used Autinn Saw and Square to test with.

-Although the filter is a 4-pole it works more like a 18dB/octave, as the last pole has a higher cutoff.

-PS.
-With decay is really meant release.

-PPS.
-Might add some CV inputs to the knobs if people ask for it.
+There is no sustain, so the gate is now really just a trigger.

+## Saw

+A special saw oscillator.
+Goes well with Bass module.

+## Square

+A special square oscillator.
+Goes well with Bass module.

-## Retri
+## Flora

-A 4-pole transistor ladder lowpass filter behavior.
+A lowpass filter emulating a 4-pole transistor ladder.

 When input is unplugged or go silent at very high resonance setting it can self-oscillate, if resonance is dialed too low again, it will stop and the procedure have to be repeated to get it going again.

 The linearity knob is to adjust for how strong the input signal is.
 The stronger it is the more you want to increase the knob, which in turn makes the filter act more linear.
 It just adjust the voltage going into the filter, and opposite for the signal going out.
 Best I can recommend is to experiment and find out what sounds the best.
-The default value (in v0.5.1.19) should work good with +-5V audio input.
+The default value should work good with +-5V audio input.

 It attenuate around 24dB/octave.
 The cutoff attenuation is in the 12dB range.